tab8/Fullers360-Ferry-Passenger-Analysis-Dashboard/README.md

 # Fullers360-Ferry-Passenger-Analysis-Dashboard

+> [!NOTE]
-Note: I originally intended to provide the source data and a live link to the interactive dashboard.
-However, I have opted to showcase the project through detailed **high-resolution screenshots**.
+>I originally intended to provide the source data and a live link to the interactive dashboard.
+However, I have opted to showcase the project through detailed **high->resolution screenshots**.
 I would be more than happy to perform a live demonstration of the dashboard's full functionality and DAX logic during a personal interview.

 ---